metio/terraform-provider-k8s/docs/data-sources/k8s_mariadb_com_max_scale_v1alpha1_manifest.md

 - `priority_class_name` (String) PriorityClassName to be used in the Pod.
 - `readiness_probe` (Attributes) ReadinessProbe to be used in the Container. (see [below for nested schema](#nestedatt--spec--readiness_probe))
 - `replicas` (Number) Replicas indicates the number of desired instances.
-- `requeue_interval` (String) RequeueInterval is used to perform requeue reconcilizations.
+- `requeue_interval` (String) RequeueInterval is used to perform requeue reconciliations.
 If not defined, it defaults to 10s.
 - `resources` (Attributes) Resouces describes the compute resource requirements. (see [below for nested schema](#nestedatt--spec--resources))
 - `security_context` (Attributes) SecurityContext holds security configuration that will be applied to a container. (see [below for nested schema](#nestedatt--spec--security_context))
 - `servers` (Attributes List) Servers are the MariaDB servers to forward traffic to.
 It is required if 'spec.mariaDbRef' is not provided. (see [below for nested schema](#nestedatt--spec--servers))